A way to ensure timber is harvested legally

 - show how they'll reduce the risk of dealing with timber that is illegally harvested (due diligence).

-Some exemptions and thresholds would apply.
+Some exemptions and thresholds will apply.

 - they were exporting